 - the Retiree's dependent children who continue to meet the definition of a dependent child as defined by IU for active employee coverage (i.e., the child meets the IRS support test as a dependent of the retiree; the child meets IU's requirements for disabled dependent child eligibility).

 The above dependents are only eligible as long as the Retiree is enrolled in an IU-sponsored Retiree health care plan.
 An exception is that the surviving spouse and children of an employee are eligible if the employee has Retiree status as the time of death or the employee's death occurs while the dependents are covered under the Retiree's IU-sponsored Retiree health care plan.

 This plan is available to all eligible Indiana University employees and retirees under age 65, regardless of the area of residence.
 When network providers are used, participants receive full benefits.
 Partial benefits are received from non-network providers, except in the case of an emergency.
 Network providers include Anthem Blue Access PPO providers in Indiana, Ohio, and Kentucky and BCBS Blue Card providers in other states.
 Prescription coverage is the same as for active employees in this plan.

 Blue Retiree Plan (more information)

-This plan is a "Medicare Supplement" or "Medigap" plan that is available only to those employees age 65 and over who are enrolled in Medicare Part A, Part B, and Part D in order to have prescription drug coverage.
-As a supplement, many services will be fully paid between Medicare and the Blue Retiree Plan.
+This plan is a "Medicare Supplement" or "Medigap" plan that is available only to retirees with retiree status age 65 and over who are enrolled in Medicare Part A and Part B. As a supplement, many services will be fully paid between Medicare and the Blue Retiree Plan.

 COBRA Continuation Coverage (more information)